 After each node finishes, Fabro must decide which edge to follow to the next node.
-This decision is fully deterministic — given the same outcome and context, Fabro always picks the same edge.
+This decision is deterministic by default — given the same outcome and context, Fabro always picks the same edge.
+Nodes can opt into random selection for weighted-random tiebreaking instead.
 Understanding the transition logic helps you design workflows that route reliably.

 How transitions work

-When a node completes, it produces an outcome with a status (success, fail, partial_success) and optional signals like a preferred label or suggested next node.
+When a node completes, it produces an outcome with a status (success, fail, partial_success, or skipped) and optional signals like a preferred label or suggested next node.
 Fabro evaluates the outgoing edges in a fixed priority order:

 If no edge matches at all, the workflow halts with an error.